zhiming99/rpc-frmwrk/rpc/security/README.md

 3. If the service ticket expires, the session will ends in 10 minutes.
 4. Train yourself to get used to `kinit` and `klist`, which can be used frequently as the login method. `kinit`, as mentioned above, is to use the password to get the `ticket granting ticket`, which will be used to acquire the other `sevice tickes` when the client is trying to access some service.
 And `klist` is to list the tickets for an account, and the tickets include both `ticket granting ticket` and `service tickets`.
 You can check the timestamp to know if the ticket is expired, and need to login again.
 5. Make sure the firewall not block the `kerberos` ports, especially port 88 on your `kdc` machine, for the access from service servers.
+##### 6. Using rpcfg.py
+1. [`rpcfg.py`](https://github.com/zhiming99/rpc-frmwrk/tree/master/tools#rpc-router-config-tool) has some useful buttons on the `security page` to make the learning process much easier to initialize the kerberos environment.
+The taget use case is a small business environment, where the simple authentication is enough to meet the user's requiremnt.
+If this is the case, deploying a working environment can be as fast as within a few minutes.